Gruntfuggly/better-cursors/README.md

-# Create Cursors In Selection
+# Better Cursors

 Select some text, press F1, choose 'Create Cursors In Selection' and enter the character (or characters) where you want to create cursors.

+Once your multiple cursors are created, move them around...

 ### Commands

 `Create Cursors In Selection` - prompts for some text to find in the selection and creates cursors at all locations.

 `Move Cursors To Next` - prompts for some text and moves all cursors to the next instance on the line of the that text

 `Move Cursors To Previous` - prompts for some text and moves all cursors to the previous instance on the line of the that text

 `Move Cursors To First` - prompts for some text and moves all cursors to the first instance on the line of the that text

 `Move Cursors To Last` - prompts for some text and moves all cursors to the last instance on the line of the that text

+`Move Cursors To Next Using Same Term` - moves all cursors to the next instance on the line using the same text

+`Move Cursors To Previous Using Same Term` - moves all cursors to the previous instance on the line of the that text using the same text

+`Move Cursors To First Using Same Term` - moves all cursors to the first instance on the line of the that text using the same text

+`Move Cursors To Last Using Same Term` - moves all cursors to the last instance on the line of the that text using the same text

 `Restore Previous Cursors` - restores the previous set of cursors (after a move command)